11 Beautiful Estancias Near Buenos Aires for a Weekend Escape!

 Estancia La Candelaria is a 200-year-old French castle-style estancia set in Lobos 120 kilometres southwest of Buenos Aires.

-While most estancias near Buenos Aires have a colonial look, this one will make you feel like you’ve been transported to France!
+While most estancias near Buenos Aires have a colonial look, this one will make you feel like you’ve been transported to France.
+Because yes, it looks like a castle that was dropped in the pampas!

-The estancia is divided into two sectors: the chateaux sector and the colonial sector.
+The estancia is divided into two sectors: the chateau sector and the colonial sector.

-The French-inspired chateaux sector offers 3 different types of rooms all decorated with period furniture: 6 Castle Classic rooms, 3 Castle Suites and 1 Castle Windmill.
+The French-inspired chateau sector offers 3 different types of rooms, all decorated with period furniture: 6 Castle Classic rooms, 3 Castle Suites and 1 Castle Windmill.

 Meanwhile, the colonial sector has more of a country feel.
 Here guests can choose between 10 Colonial Rooms and 2 Forest Bungalows.
 This sector is better suited for families or larger groups of friends.